ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   according to established terms of use.

-Because enforcement is not provided by this specification, the consequences of ignoring preferences may vary depending upon how a given legal jurisdiction recognizes preferences;
+Because enforcement is not provided by this specification, the consequences of ignoring preferences could vary depending upon how a given legal jurisdiction recognizes preferences.
-see {{applicability}}.

 # Vocabulary Definition {#vocab}